adedomin/csc341-project/gym.md

 class_type  VARCHAR(25) PK         The class that is being taught.

-time        Time        n/a        The time this class is taught at.
+time        TIME        n/a        The time this class is taught at.

 day         VARCHAR(7)  n/a        A string of all the days this
                                    day is taught.
 6 days total.